Golden Reef Stamp Mill & Tramway

 The Tubercular Cabin

 The Tubercular Cabin contains the original furnishings.
-The cabin, at the Cave Creek Museum was restored by the Cave Creek Museum Humana Hospital and the citizens of Cave Creek and Carefree.
-Cabin was donated by Santos Rubira.
+The cabin, at the Cave Creek Museum was restored by the Cave Creek Museum Humana Hospital and the residents of Cave Creek and Carefree.
+This cabin was donated by Santos Rubira.
 It is listed in the National Register of Historic Places – Arizona with reference number 01001172.